lttng/lttng-docs/contents/using-lttng/controlling-tracing/enabling-disabling-channels/intro.md

                      --tracefile-size 1048576 1mib-channel
 </pre>

-This will create a user space domain channel named `1mib-channel` in the tracing session named `other-session` that loses new events by overwriting previously recorded events (instead of the default mode of discarding newer ones) and saves trace files with a maximum size of
+This creates a user space domain channel named `1mib-channel` in the tracing session named `other-session` that loses new events by overwriting previously recorded events (instead of the default mode of discarding newer ones) and saves trace files with a maximum size of